ykhwong/agensgraph-cypher-exporter/README.md

 ```

 ## TECHNIAL DETAILS
-* Unless the --compt=neo4j is set, '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including vertices and edges must be stored in the repository.
+* '--graph=GRAPH_NAME' option must be specified because the graph repository needs to be recognized.
 * Both indexes and unique constraints will not be exported.
 * VLABEL without vertexes and ELABEL without edges will not be exported.
 Single and multiple inheritance will not be handled.